saiutkarsh33/ai_chatbot/README.md

 python chatbot.py
 ```

 Do have to wait a few seconds for initalisation.
+Please ignore the warnings for now.

 Type in prompt in terminal when you see the input "Ask me:".

-Type in "quit" to exit. the chatbot conversation.
+Type in "quit" to exit the chatbot conversation.